BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 🔴 AMD GPU - PyTorch currently does not support AMD gpu-acceleration on Windows.
 There are several unofficial workarounds but I'm unable to verify since I don't have an AMD GPU nor use Linux.
 See [HERE](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html), [HERE](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview), [HERE](https://ubuntu.com/tutorials/enabling-gpu-acceleration-on-ubuntu-on-wsl2-with-the-nvidia-cuda-platform#1-overview), and possibly [HERE](https://user-images.githubusercontent.com/108230321/275660295-e2d6e097-38c5-4e38-9a1f-f28441ba8812.png).
 ### Step 2
-Download the ZIP file from the latest "release" and extract the contents anywhere you want.
-DO NOT simply clone this repository...there may be incremental changes to scripts that will be undone inbetween official releases.
+[Download the latest release](https://github.com/BBC-Esq/ChromaDB-Plugin-for-LM-Studio/releases/latest), open the ZIP file, and copy the contents to a folder on your computer.
 ### Step 3
 Navigate to the ```src``` folder, open a command prompt, and create a virtual environment:
 ```